 Governor Polis signed SB21-282 on June 30, 2021, which extends the small business exception to destination sourcing requirements.
 This exception applies only to businesses with less than $100,000 in retail sales.
 Beginning February 1, 2022, all retailers will be required to apply the destination sourcing rules below.
 The Department does not have the authority to grant exceptions to these rules.
+For more information, review the Origin to Destination Sourcing Guide.

 General Destination Sourcing Rules